cooperlees/monitord/README.md

 ### json-flat

-Move all key value pairs to the top level and . notate compononet + sub values.
+Move all key value pairs to the top level and . notate compononets + sub values.
 Is semi pretty too + custom.
-It's all unittested ...
+All unittested ...

 ```json
 {